 What’s Fair? is a cross curriculum resource designed to focus on a range of themes relevant to English, Studies of Society and Environment, and Health and Physical Education – Human Relations.
 It aims to support teachers in developing ethical inquiry as part of these curriculum areas.
 What’s Fair? is also well suited for use within Lifeskills programs designed to foster positive student behaviours within a supportive school environment.

 The What’s Fair?
-Teachers' Guide (PDF) incorporates 8 units of work that support the What's Fair? education program.
+Teachers' Guide (PDF) incorporates 8 units of work.

 What's Fair?
 Teacher’s Guide - Book (PDF)